What is Neuropsychiatry My Contact Sitemap

 Case 2

 AE is a 20-year-old girl who was referred by her Neurologist with a 3-year history of increasing pain, disability, and weakness.
 She had a recent onset of fits.
 Results of EEG and MRI were normal.
-She showed evidence of Functional Non-epileptic Seizures following the neuropsychiatry assessment.
+She showed evidence of Non-epileptic fits following the neuropsychiatry assessment.
 Further management in conjunction with Neurologist including joint consultations prevented the need for expensive telemetry and prolonged hospital stay.

 Case 3

-MH is a 52-year-old IT professional who presented with a 3-year history of decline in his memory, organisational skills, judgement and functioning.
+FSD is a 52-year-old IT professional who presented with a 3-year history of decline in his memory, organisational skills, judgement and functioning.
 Neurologists extensively investigated him with no definite diagnosis.
 He showed evidence of psychosocial problems and anxiety and depressive symptoms, which partially contributed, to his early onset dementia but despite adequate treatment of the psychological issues he showed only partial improvement.
 This confirmed a diagnosis of early onset frontal lobe dementia.

 Case 4